sigmacomputing/sigmaquickstarts/site/sigmaguides/src/internal_new_quickstarts/internal_new_quickstarts.md

 npm -v
 ```

-You should see a version number returned for each command.
+You should see a version number (version should not matter) returned for each command.
 This means Node and the Node Package Manager are installed and working:

 <img src="assets/node5.png" width="600"/>

 ![Footer](assets/sigma_footer.png)
 <!-- END OF NEXT SECTION-->